 Course Code: BD101

 Learn about the value, opportunity, and insights that Big Data provides.
-Get introduced to the Federation Business Data Lake solution to leverage the full power of big data to drive major business strategies.
+Get introduced to Big Data and the Business Data Lake solution to leverage the full power of big data to drive major business strategies.

 About this Course